cloudfoundry/java-buildpack-dependency-builder/README.md

 All the artifacts and `index.yml` files may be downloaded using the [`replicate`](replicate.sh) script.

-To use the script, issue the following commands from the root directory of a clone of this repository:
+To use the script, ensure that you have installed the [AWS CLI][c] and issue the following commands from the root directory of a clone of this repository:

 ```bash
 BASE_URI=<BASE-URI> DESTINATION=<DESTINATION> ./replicate.sh